conorgouraud/EvoMan-Evolutionary-Computing-/README.md

-# 🧬 Evolutionary EvoMan player - Assignment 1 🎮
+Evolutionary EvoMan player - Assignment

-This repository contains a project realized as part of the *Evolutionary Computing* course of the Master's degree in Artificial Intelligence, Vrije Universiteit Amsterdam.
 The aim of this project is compare two **Evolutionary Algorithms** for the task of video game playing using a python framework called EvoMan.
-For more details, read the [task assigment](standard_assignment_taskI.pdf).
-The proposed solution is describer in the [report](report/report.pdf).

 ![EvoMan](report/game.png)